openstack/manila/doc/source/devref/share_back_ends_feature_support_mapping.rst

 Here we provide information on support of different share features by different share drivers.

-Column values contain OpenStack release letter when feature either was added to the driver or planned to be added.
+Column values contain the OpenStack release letter when a feature was added to the driver.
-Column value "?" means that this field requires update with up-to-date information.
+Column value "?" means that this field requires an update with current information.
-Column value "-" means that this feature is not supported.
-No plans for adding its support or no possibility to add it in general.
+Column value "-" means that this feature is not currently supported.

 Mapping of share drivers and share features support